 As the employer, the Governing Body carries the ultimate responsibility for health and safety and could be liable for offences under health and safety legislation and it therefore takes all measures within its power which are reasonably practicable to ensure that the premises are safe and that they are without risk to the health of staff and students.
-In practice, the Principal will ensure through the Executive Director Estates and Facilities, who will act as the responsible person for health and safety at the College, that the appropriate measures are in place and adhered to.
-The Executive Director Estates and Facilities will coordinate the Health and Safety Policy and Codes of Practice within the College as a whole, and Heads of School, Academic Staff, Instructors and Support Staff will, in turn, be responsible for Health and Safety within their respective areas.
+In practice, the Principal will ensure through the Director Estates and Facilities, who will act as the responsible person for health and safety at the College, that the appropriate measures are in place and adhered to.
+The Director Estates and Facilities will coordinate the Health and Safety Policy and Codes of Practice within the College as a whole.
+Academic and Support Staff Managers together with their staff will, in turn, be responsible for Health and Safety within their respective areas.

 As Principal, I have overall responsibility for ensuring implementation of this policy in accordance with the relevant legal requirements under The Health and Safety at Work Act 1974.
-These duties are extended by The Management of Health and Safety at Work Regulations 1999 and various EU Directives, which places duties in respect of health and safety on the Governors and all our employees individually and collectively.

-As Principal of the College, I acknowledge and accept my responsibility to ensure as far as is reasonably practicable, there are adequate arrangements for the welfare of staff at work:
+These duties are extended by The Management of Health and Safety at Work Regulations 1999 and various EU Directives, which place duties in respect of health and safety on the Governors and all our employees individually and collectively.
+As Principal of the College, I acknowledge and accept my responsibility to ensure, as far as is reasonably practicable, there are the following adequate arrangements for the welfare of staff at work:

-- compliance with the requirements of relevant legislation; - risk assessment procedures are used to identify hazards and ensure risks are managed, so far as is reasonably practicable, to prevent injury and ill health; - employees, students and others are appropriately informed of the identified risks and control measures; - appropriate financial provision is made to manage risks and implement the Health and Safety Policy; - employees, students and visitors receive appropriate health and safety information, instruction, training and supervision; - appropriate consultation with staff and students on health and safety matters; - College premises and learning facilities are maintained in a safe condition to minimise risks to health and safety; - adequate arrangements for the safe use, handling, storage and transportation of hazardous substances; - appropriate personal protective equipment is used at all times; - staff and students are set high standards of health and safety by personal example; - the demands of activities do not exceed the capabilities and capacity of staff or students enabling them to work without risk to themselves or others;
+- the requirements of relevant legislation are fully complied with; - risk assessment procedures are used to identify hazards and ensure risks are managed, so far as is reasonably practicable, to prevent injury and ill health; - employees, students and others are appropriately informed of the identified risks and control measures; - appropriate financial provision is made to manage risks and implement the Health and Safety Policy; - employees, students and visitors receive appropriate health and safety information, instruction, training and supervision; - there is appropriate consultation with staff and students on health and safety matters; - College premises, learning facilities, tools and all forms of equipment are maintained in a safe condition to minimise risks to health and safety; - adequate arrangements are in place for the safe use, handling, storage and transportation of hazardous substances; - appropriate personal protective equipment is used at all times; - staff and students are set high standards of health and safety by personal example;

-the effectiveness of this policy is monitored through regular review and amendments as necessary to ensure it is effective and up to date.
+- the demands of activities do not exceed the capabilities and capacity of staff or students thus enabling them to work without risk to themselves or others; - the effectiveness of this policy is monitored through regular review and amendments as necessary to ensure it is effective and up to date.